USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -->

 -   `set ParOpt`
     Build an executable for running on multiple processors.
-Invoking this command requires the availability of a parallel STENEX library file, a PARIO library file, and the MPI library/INCLUDE files.
+Invoking this command requires the availability of the MPI library/INCLUDE files.

 -   `set MakeFileOnly`
     Builds a Makefile to make the model, but does not compile